-Google Reviews are a great way for people to leave feedback on your online business.
+Google Reviews are a great way for people to leave feedback on your small business.
 The process is quick and easy and makes finding reviews for brands even easier.
 But once a customer has left a Google Review what should you do?
-Respond of course!
+Respond, of course!

-In this article, you’ll discover how to respond to Google Reviews, both the technical aspects and the language and elements you should include to have the best possible impact on your online business.
+In this article, you’ll discover how to respond to Google Reviews, covering both the technical aspects and the language and elements you should include, to have the best possible impact on your online business.

 Google Reviews is the most used platform for leaving a review of a business online today, with 73% of reviews coming from Google – so you certainly can’t afford to ignore them.
 But what actually are they?

 Well, put simply, they are reviews of your business collected and displayed by Google.
 To start asking your customers to leave a review on Google you’ll need to set up a Google Business account.

 There are two ways to collect Google reviews – you can directly ask customers to leave a review, or Google itself will email customers and ask them to fill out a short survey to provide feedback on their experience with your brand.

 Google then displays these reviews on your business profile, allowing potential customers to see your ratings and reviews when they search for your brand.

 Knowing how to reply to a Google review is just as important as collecting them in the first place.